Consent and the Human Tissue Act

-The HTA stipulate that anyone taking consent should be trained to do so.
-Training in Informed Consent is available to University and UHB staff through the Good Clinical Practice (GCP) course provided by UHB and Research, Innovation and Enterprise Services, and the online module, Human Ethics 2, available through Cardiff University.
+Training in informed consent is also available to University and UHB staff through the Good Clinical Practice (GCP) course provided by UHB and Research, Innovation and Enterprise Services.

 The Code of Practice outlines the statutory requirements for consent, including circumstances in which consent is not required.

 - Consent is not required to use or store material from the living for the following scheduled purposes: clinical audit, education or training relating to human health, performance assessment, public health monitoring and quality assurance.
 However consent is required for the use of tissue from a deceased person for the above purposes.

 - Consent is not required for existing holdings, i.e. tissue samples held before the HT Act came into force (1 September 2006).

 - Tissue from the living may be stored and/or used for research purposes without consent provided that the project has appropriate ethics approval by a Research Ethic Committee recognised by the National Research Ethics Service (NRES) AND the tissue is anonymised such that the researcher is not in possession of information identifying the donor, nor is likely to come into possession of such information.

 Note: If a project is exempt from consent it is not necessarily exempt from the HTA Licence.